-After the Qur’an, the students assimilate quickly those introductory notions to the Kabbhe (Nodes of Knowledge), which are prerequisites, argue the Karamoko, for a fulfilled life.
+After the Qur’an, the students assimilate quickly those introductory notions to the Kaɓɓe (Nodes of Knowledge), which are prerequisites, argue the Karamoko, for a fulfilled life.

 A Pullo who does not know these fundamental truths cannot validly and ritually slaughter an animal (hirsugol ko dagii).
 These revelations are at the roots of Islam.

-The study of the Kabbhe is followed up by the Tafsir, or exegesis and interpretation of the Koranic text.
-The FulBe have long established that their language is a sacred idiom, second only to Arabic, but preceding by far the languages of their neighbors, fetishists as well as Muslims.
+The study of the Kaɓɓe is followed up by the Tafsir, or exegesis and interpretation of the Koranic text.
+The Fulɓe have long established that their language is a sacred idiom, second only to Arabic, but preceding by far the languages of their neighbors, fetishists as well as Muslims.

-In addition to the literary arabic publications already mentionned, (the two Soleymi, Sanusi and all the other commentaries of the Holy Book) the Firugol includes the study of several local works.
+In addition to the literary Arabic publications already mentioned, (the two Suleymi, Sanusi and all the other commentaries of the Holy Book) the Firugol includes the study of several local works.
 These contributions complement the religious studies with elements of mystical science:

 - Safinat as-sa’ada